 (CN) – Alt-right leader Richard Spencer spoke at Auburn University Tuesday night after a federal judge cleared the way for the controversial speaker, sparking protest and violence outside the event.

-The Alabama university had cancelled the scheduled appearance on Friday, citing safety concerns.
+The Alabama university had canceled the scheduled appearance on Friday, citing safety concerns.

 A complaint filed Tuesday in the U.S. District Court for the Middle District of Alabama Eastern Division sought an injunction to enforce the university’s rental agreement providing a venue for the event.